 Adam Marcus, PhD – ICI Scientific Director

-Dr. Marcus is an Associate Professor in the Department of Hematology and Medical Oncology and Georgia Cancer Coalition Scholar.
-He also serves as the Associate Director for Basic Science and Shared Resources for the Winship Cancer Institute, Director of Graduate Studies for the Cancer Biology PhD program, and Scientific Director of the Integrated Cellular Imaging Core (ICI).
+Dr. Marcus is an Winship 5K Research Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Dr. Marcus serves as Deputy Director for Winship Cancer Institute of Emory University, leading the integration of the research, clinical, and educational components within Winship Cancer Institute of Emory University.
+He also serves as Associate Vice President for Research in Emory University's Woodruff Health Sciences Center, and Associate Dean for Novel Technology and Research Cores leading the Emory Integrated Core Facilities and Division of Animal Resources.
+He provides strategic and operational oversight as well as scientific direction for the Emory Integrated Core Facilities.
+Marcus is also Scientific Director of the Emory Integrated Cell Imaging Core (ICI), a jointly managed shared resource of Winship Cancer Institute and Emory University School of Medicine.
 His laboratory has been focused on the cell and molecular biology of lung cancer invasion for the last 14 years.
 In particular, investigating how cells invade into 3-D microenvironments using a combination of live cell imaging approaches, 3D models, and standard molecular biology.
 Dr. Marcus developed and applies an image-guided genomics technique termed spatiotemporal genomic and cellular analysis (SaGA), utilizing photoactivated cell-specific selection for probing the biology of phenotypically heterogenous cells within a larger cancer cell population.
 In addition, Dr. Marcus’ lab is focused on STEM based learning in Georgia schools.
 In this role, he co-directs a 5-year NIH-funded, K-12 STEM outreach program (citizensciencehd.com) to promote diversity in STEM.
 This establishes a unique Citizen Science based curriculum in Georgia schools and has a full evaluation and outcomes component.

 April Reedy, PhD – ICI Assistant Scientist